6 4

 Beating Retreat is a military ceremony that dates to an order given to the army of James II of England in 1690 in the early days of organised warfare.
 The troops beat drums and paraded the streets to mark the end of a day of combat, as well as lowering the flags and closing the gates.
 The beating of drums is where the name beating retreat comes from.

-Interestingly, it was originally called ‘watch setting’ because it was initiated at sunset by the firing of a single round from the evening gun.
+Interestingly, they originally called it ‘watch setting’ because soldiers initiated it at sunset by firing a single round from the evening gun.

 Horses at Beating Retreat